Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 Why Do Dogs Eat Lizards or Iguanas?

 Dogs often eat lizards or iguanas for a straightforward reason: instinct.
-The quick movements of a lizard or iguana trigger a dog’s prey drive.
-Some breeds, like terriers, have powerful hunting instincts and are likelier to pounce on small reptiles.
+The quick movements of a lizard or iguana can trigger a dog’s prey drive.
+Some breeds, like terriers, have strong hunting instincts and are more likely to pounce on small reptiles.

 image of veterinarian and assistant examining a dog - What happens if a Dog Eats an Iguana